 PSY 270 Psychology of Sustainability 3 SH

 Because human behavior is at the root of the sustainability problem, psychology, the science of the mind and behavior, offers important insights for understanding and changing unsustainable individual activities and societal policies and practices.
 This course introduces students to the field of conservation psychology, the scientific study of the reciprocal relationships between humans and the rest of nature, with a particular focus on how to encourage conservation of the natural world (Carol D. Saunders, 2003).
 It also introduces students to the psychological principles of sustainable development – development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
 Prerequisite: PSY 100.
-Competency: HW.
+Competency: Health & Wellness.

 PSY 290 Guided Readings in Psychology 1–3 SH

 Readings will be assigned to the individual student in terms of the student’s background, interests and his/her specific goals in the field of psychology.
 Each student must obtain a faculty member to supervise and evaluate his/her performance.
 Every semester.
 Prerequisite: PSY 100; if the instructor believes that other courses are necessary for the student to implement the semester’s work, the instructor will designate such courses; students must receive the permission of the department prior to registering for this course.